Navigation

 In conclusion, the processing price of plastic molds is influenced by multiple factors, including mold complexity, size, material selection, lead time, tooling, and part volume.
 Manufacturers and customers need to carefully consider these factors and strike a balance between cost and quality to ensure successful mold production for their specific applications.

-In recent years, with the rapid development of the plastic industry and the continuous improvement of the strength and precision of general and engineering plastics, the application scope of plastic products is also expanding the plastic trend of industrial products and daily products.
+With the rapid development of the plastics industry and the continuous improvement of the strength and precision of general plastics and engineering plastics, the application fields of plastic products are also expanding, showing a trend of plasticization of industrial products and daily necessities.

-Generally, the structure of plastic mold is relatively complex, and the processing workload is relatively large, so the cost will be higher.
-If you want to reduce the cost of plastic mold, you should think more about the product design.
-Without affecting the assembly appearance of the product, more parts should be disassembled, as well as the product appearance, which does not need to be too flowery.
-Many things are unnecessary.
-In addition, in the early stage of developing a new product, we should listen to the suggestions of the mold factory as much as possible.
-The 3D drawing can be given to the plastic mold factory for design review to avoid minor mold change in the future.
+Generally speaking, the structure of plastic molds is relatively complex and the processing workload is relatively large, so the cost will be higher.
+If you want to reduce the cost of plastic molds, you should consider more about product design.
+On the premise of not affecting the assembly appearance of the product, as many parts as possible can be disassembled.
+At the same time, the appearance of the product does not need to be too fancy, and many unnecessary things should be eliminated.
+In addition, in the early stages of developing new products, we should try to listen to the suggestions of the mold factory.
+3D drawings can be given to a plastic mold factory for design review to avoid minor mold changes in the future.

 One of the advantages of plastic over metal is its formability, because it can be designed into more complex shapes and functions through plastic molds, with higher molding efficiency and lower molding costs.
 However, to ensure this, more sophisticated and complex mold flow control is required.
 Therefore, the cost of plastic mold is much higher than that of metal mold, but this cost can be apportioned through the output.